amalog/scratch/syntax/aaa.md

         hit_wall
         stop

 so each predicate demands an argument.
 There is only one value in context, so that must be the argument intended.
 It's only ambiguous if `move_forward/0` exists.
-This also reminds me that programming languages almost always through out all information contained in variable names.
+This also reminds me that programming languages almost always throw out all information contained in variable names.
 Why not use variable names to determine which predicates should receive that variable as an argument.
 That probably requires someone to describe variable names or naming conventions.

 People seem to use sets as a primitive data structure even though they don't know about data structures.
 Few languages have convenient support for sets.